 “It was as easy as signing the contract with Finalsite and AudioEye.
 All we needed was a single line of code added to our site and then AudioEye’s team and technology took over.
 No need for a full-scale approach from a team of people at Misericordia.
 I breathe easy knowing we can focus on our content while AudioEye focuses on everything else,” said Dave Johndrow, Misericordia University's Manager of PC Services.

-AudioEye’s Managed service identifies accessibility issues and errors, remediates them, continuously monitors and tests for ongoing errors, and certifies digital content is accessible 24/7.
+AudioEye’s service identifies accessibility issues and errors, remediates them, continuously monitors and tests for ongoing errors, and certifies digital content is accessible 24/7.
 Sites also receive the AudioEye Toolbar, which includes enhanced personalization tools enabling a fully customizable experience – allowing individual users to adjust things like color contrast, change font type, create more space between words or letters.
 Included in the Toolbar is the AudioEye Certification.

 According to Dave, “Just having the AudioEye accessibility icon on every page on our site is like having the big dog on the porch.
 We’re demonstrating to every visitor not only our compliance but our commitment to true inclusivity.”

 Since implementation, on any given day, Misericordia’s website sits at upwards of 95% accessible.
 The industry standard for education is closer to 71%.
 The University has significantly mitigated its risk of a web accessibility lawsuit, in an environment when the number of lawsuits continues to skyrocket.
 Further, hundreds of colleges and universities are currently under investigation by the Education Department’s Office for Civil Rights for failing to make their websites accessible to people with disabilities.

 But compliance has never been the driving motivation for Misericordia.